Ultimate Guide To Vegan Food in Berlin, Germany

 If you’re craving vegan pizza in Wedding, head to Sotto.
 The restaurant is fully plant-based, with about half the menu vegetarian and the other half vegan.
 Try The Diavola with smoky carrot salmon and spicy chilli oil.
 Sotto also offers some pasta dishes as well, if you’re not feeling pizza.
 And as a plus, any pizza can be made with gluten-free dough for a small extra charge.

-Tip: It gets busy so book ahead if you can!
+Tip: It gets busy, so book ahead if you can!

-Address: Neue Hochstraße 25, 13347 (Wedding) Map
+- Where: Neue Hochstraße 25, 13347 Wedding | Map

-Restaurant Sotto Facebook
+- Restaurant Sotto Facebook

 Vegan Burgers in Berlin